 The 2020s are here and we are all set to welcome the new decade with fashion resolutions that will help you look and feel your absolute best.
-Taking our passion for local European fashion that is high on quality and savoir fare as well as worth the buck up several notches, here are five fashion resolutions that we are setting for the New Year (and we highly recommend you do too!).
+Taking our passion for local European fashion that is high on quality and savoir faire as well as worth the buck up several notches, here are five fashion resolutions that we are setting for the New Year (and we highly recommend you do too!).

 Whether it is getting your hands on a limited edition linen dress from a boutique store on the French Riveria or snagging a one-of-a-kind bag handcrafted in vegan leather, there is something truly special about buying something that is made locally that comes second to none.
 This year, we are even more for patronizing local fashion than we already are, and we highly suggest you do too.
 If you’re wondering where to start, our Discover section has a great selection of local boutiques and designers from in and around the deepest corners of Europe.